uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Removed code causing jQuery compatibility issues in WP Admin
 * Fixed:   Allow third-parties to override jQuery with Google's CDN
 * Fixed:   When resetting the 'jquery' handle, ensure that jquery-migrate is a dependency
-* Fixed:   Silenced many PHP warnings
+* Fixed:   Silenced many PHP warnings in gallery plugin
 * Fixed:   Datamapper->count() not returning the correct count
 * Fixed:   Compatibility with Gravity Forms

-= V2.0.58 - 03.09.2014 =
+= V2.0.58 - 03.10.2014 =
 * Fixed:   Reset jQuery to WP defaults when modified by a third-party
 * Fixed:   Compatibility with WP jQuery Lightbox plugin
 * Fixed:   Compatibility with Peekaboo theme

 = V2.0.57 - 03.05.2014 =
-* NEW:     Re-introduced the Reset button
+* NEW:     Re-introduced the Reset button to WordPress gallery plugin
 * NEW:     Tooltip added for Page Link to functionality
 * NEW:     Displayed Gallery Triggers moved from NextGEN Pro to NextGEN Gallery (not in use)
 * NEW:     Added NGG_Store, a client-side persistence layer (not in use)